ASHWANEETH/ASHWANEETH/README.md

 # 💫 About Me:
-I'm currently working as a Software Engineer Intern at Advarra India Pvt Ltd, gaining real-world experience in software development, enhancing my backend architecture skills.
-I love exploring new tools and frameworks, and I’m always open to collaboration.
-Feel free to connect or ask me about JavaScript, Node.js, MongoDB, or anything tech-related!
+Aspiring Software Developer with a B.Tech in Computer Science (CGPA 8.3) from Reva University.
+Experienced through internships in building and improving real-world applications.
+Strong in problem-solving, software development, and teamwork, with a passion for creating impactful and efficient solutions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/ashwaneeth)